 Remove Your Permanent Makeup in Tampa, FL

-If you want to touch up or remove your permanent makeup on your eyebrows, eyeliner or lip lines, permanent makeup removal works the same way as laser tattoo removal.
-Our laser breaks up the pigment without causing damage to the surrounding skin.
+If you want to touch up or remove your permanent makeup on your eyebrows, eyeliner, or lip lines, permanent makeup removal works the same way as laser tattoo removal.
+At Arviv Medical Aesthetics, our laser breaks up the pigment without causing damage to the surrounding skin.
 The dermis absorbs the bits of pigment that are broken apart and removes them from the body.

 Tampa Permanent makeup removal with laser treatments often requires more than one treatment.
 Oftentimes, it may take several months before the pigmentation of the permanent makeup fades completely.

 When you want to improve or remove the permanent makeup on your lip lines, eyeliner, or eyebrows, permanent makeup removal may be the perfect option for you.
 The procedure is similar to a laser tattoo removal.
 The laser breaks up the pigment without instigating further damage to the skin around it the target area.
 The bits of the pigment is broken apart and absorbed by the dermis, which then removes them from the body.